 Drive-By Inspection –

 - Simply driving by your property in between seasonal inspections allows you check on the condition of your property without needing to coordinate schedules with your tenants.
-A drive-by inspection can reveal unauthorized pets, long term guests or other lease violations that a tenant wasn’t able to hide from you since they were unaware of your visit.
-You do not need to give your tenants notice before conducting a drive by inspections if you do not enter the interior, but remember if you do drive bys too often, you could disrupt your tenant’s right to quiet enjoyment and their privacy.
-Nosy or intrusive landlords will likely annoy their tenants and hurt their chances of long term tenancy.
+A drive-by inspection can reveal unauthorized pets, long-term guests or other lease violations that a tenant wasn’t able to hide from you since they were unaware of your visit.
+You do not need to give your tenants notice before conducting drive-by inspections if you do not enter the interior, but remember if you do drive-bys too often, you could disrupt your tenant’s right to quiet enjoyment and their privacy.
+Nosy or intrusive landlords will likely annoy their tenants and hurt their chances of long-term tenancy.
 If you notice any issues that need to be addressed during your drive-by be sure to notify your tenant in writing and offer ways for how they need to fix the problem.

-- Pre-purchase Inspection : If you’re planning to purchase an investment property always get it inspected (which is generally required when obtaining financing).
-A property inspections will give you the information that you need to calculate for future expenses like the age of the roof, windows, heating system etc. These major property fixtures all have a life span and if they are nearing the end you will need to budget and plan for replacing those items.
+If you’re planning to purchase an investment property always get it inspected (which is generally required when obtaining financing).
+Property inspections will give you the information that you need to calculate for future expenses like the age of the roof, windows, heating system etc. These major property fixtures all have a lifespan and if they are nearing the end you will need to budget and plan for replacing those items.
 Knowing the condition of the home will also give you the information for negotiating the price.
 If a lot of work is going to be needed in the near future this is a bargaining chip that you need to use when coming up with a price to offer on the home.
 An inspection may also reveal information that will tell you if you should walk (or run) away from a home.
 If the property has foundation issues, outdated electrical, or plumbing it may be better to continue your search.

 Bonus: Other tips to help maintain your properties during tenancy.